uwplse/coq-change-analytics/README.md

-This is a Coq plugin that collects data on the changes proof engineers make as they make them.
+REPLICA is a Coq plugin that collects data on the changes proof engineers make as they make them.
 The goal of this project is to classify and analyze this data, then use it to inform several research projects, including a proof patching tool and a machine learning tool.

+***NOTE***: The REPLICA study has ended, and we will publish the paper soon and link to it here.
+If you install REPLICA, it will not send data to the server because the server is no longer receiving data.
+Instead, it will log locally.
+Feel free to tweak the locally logged data so that it is easier to process, or feel free to hook up REPLICA to a server of your choice instead.
+Doing this requires a few lines of modification to the source for now, but we have done it in another setting already, so please cut an issue if you would like our help.
+And feel free to submit a PR making it easier to reuse the infrastructure, in the meantime!

 # Philosophy